temporalio/documentation/docs/tctl.md

 The following examples assume the `TEMPORAL_CLI_NAMESPACE` environment variable is set.

-#### Run workflow
+#### Run Workflow

-Start a workflow and see its progress.
-This command doesn't finish until workflow completes.
+Start a Workflow and see its progress.
+This command doesn't finish until Workflow completes.

 ```
 ./tctl workflow run --tq hello-world --wt Workflow --et 60 -i '"temporal"'